 With all the talk of a student loan crisis, six-figure student loan debt, and unsustainable student borrowing, it’s easy to wonder if borrowing for college is a good idea.

 Indeed, good alternatives exist for the non-college bound .
-But for many other individuals, borrowing for college is the truest path to earning a degree that can spark a fulfilling career and a lifetime of financial security.
+But for many individuals, borrowing for college is the truest path to earning a degree that can spark a fulfilling career and a lifetime of financial security.

 Student debt can be worth it if you...